Connect with us

 Where to watch football league games and more this season

-Just in case you need reminding, it’s currently not possible to watch professional level at a stadium in this country.
+Just in case you need reminding, it’s currently not possible to watch professional level football at a stadium in this country.
 We all remember the traumatic scenes back in March, when in a number of weeks live football pretty much ceased to exist, as a consequence of rising infections of the Covid-19 outbreak.

 Of course, football returned in June, but for fans, the wait to return to their stadiums and grounds of choice goes on.
 With infections again on the up, it seems unlikely that we will back in person any time soon.